 What's in this Indonesia currency guide?

-The official currency of Indonesia is the Indonesian rupiah, with symbol Rp and currency code IDR.
+The official currency of Indonesia (country code: ID) is the Indonesian rupiah, with symbol Rp and currency code IDR.

 The local money in Bali and Indonesia is the Indonesian Rupiah (IDR), commonly also abbreviated to Rp.
 Tell your bank about your travel plans two weeks before you leave.
 Card activity in a foreign country could be mistaken for fraud and you could find your account frozen.
 Pack your credit card, but you'll probably only be able to use it in the more high-end hotels, shops and restaurants.
 Most businesses prefer to deal in cash.

 ATMs are common in towns and cities, and you'll have no trouble finding them in Bali.
 When ATMs detect a foreign card, they'll offer you the choice of instructions in English or Indonesian.
 Remember that you'll be charged a foreign exchange fee and a withdrawal fee for every transaction - which can add up to as much as $20.
 You'll have no trouble finding money changers in tourist areas.
 Most will exchange Australian dollars, US dollars and Euros for Indonesian Rupiah.
 Once you go off the beaten path, your options become more limited so you'll need to make sure you have plenty of Rupiah already on you.